angr/archr/README.md

 This is specifically true for analysis that need extreme accuracy, such as automatic exploit generation.

 `archr` is an implementation of such a _target-centric_ analysis paradigm.
-It consists of two concepts: a `Target`, which describes the specification of the target itself, how it is configured, how it will be launched, and how it would be interacted with, and an `Arrow`, which specializes this target for specific analysis actions, such as tracing, symbolic execution, and so on.
+It consists of two main concepts: a `Target`, which describes the specification of the target itself, how it is configured, how it will be launched, and how it would be interacted with, and an `Bow`, which specializes this target for specific analysis actions, such as tracing, symbolic execution, and so on.
+To accomplish their tasks, Bows might inject Arrows (i.e., the qemu or rr binaries) into the target.

 The following `Target`s are planned:

 * DockerImageTarget, which is a combination of (a) a docker image, (b) environment variables, (c) command to launch the target with, and (d) endpoint information (network port #, or stdin).
 Note that all this information can be generated from a dockerfile.
 * LocalTarget, which just describes running the target in the local system
+* (TODO) probably some qemu stuff

-Arrows would be able to request certain customizations of the bow, such as disabling ASLR, relaxing security policies (for ptrace), etc.
+Bows would be able to request certain customizations of the target, such as disabling ASLR, relaxing security policies (for ptrace), etc.
-The following `Arrow`s are planned:
+The following Bows are planned:

-- GDBArrow (will launch the target with gdbserver, and create an AvatarGDBConcreteTarget connected to it)
-- MemoryMapArrow (will get a memory map, but we probably need more than ldd, because we also need stack and heap)
+- MemoryMapBow (will get a memory map, but we probably need more than ldd, because we also need stack and heap)
-- AngrArrow (can create an angr project with the right libs, and angr states with the right env, args, and fs)
+- AngrBow (can create an angr project with the right libs, and angr states with the right env, args, and fs)
-- BlockTraceArrow (does qemu tracing of the target)
+- QEMUTraceBow (does qemu tracing of the target)
-- SyscallTraceArrow (does rr tracing of the target)
+- (TODO) SyscallTraceBow (does rr tracing of the target)
-- AFLArrow (launches AFL of the target)
+- (TODO) AFLBow (launches AFL of the target)
+- (TODO) GDBBow (will launch the target with gdbserver, and create an AvatarGDBConcreteTarget connected to it)